jupyter-book/mystmd/docs/document-parts.md

 This is my abstract!
 ```

 Note that frontmatter parts and explicitly tagged cells/blocks will take precedence over this method.
+Themes may choose to only pick up a subset of implicit parts, for example, only an `Abstract` and not `Summary` as summary section can be used in other contexts.

 ## In a Jupyter Notebook cells and blocks